 In that case, our mutual objective is to begin at step one and Identify what information and assets are truly critical to your business.
 Then Identify the level of tolerance leadership can withstand in the event of loss or unauthorized access.

-You can coordinate a time to speak to a team member today, or you can also find a series of cybersecurity resources to aid you in this journey.
-A SWOT analysis template is also available to tackle decisions with purpose.
+You can coordinate a time to speak to a team member today or find a series of cybersecurity resources to aid you in this journey.
+A SWOT analysis matrix is helpful to tackle decisions with purpose.